Shtaiven/CARND_P5_TERM2/rubric_answers.md

 ## The Model

-The model being used here is the bicycle model seen from the Vehicle Models lesson.
+The model being used here is the global kinematic model seen from the Vehicle Models lesson.
 The following steps are taken:

 1. The current state is retrieved from the simulator
 1. The retrieved coordinates are transformed such that the car is placed at the origin